Lambda123Design/Deep-Learning-Skills/README.md

 # Deep-Learning-Skills
 This Repository details my Skills in Deep Learning

+### Now, Keras is an API integrated with Tensorflow; Earlier there was a Problem of writing too much code using Tensforflow; Keras made the integration and made it easier

 ### Mlflow also Supports Tensorflow

 ## log the model using TensorFlow - mlflow.tensorflow.log_model(model,"model",signature=signature)